-Whether it’s a primary classroom, a high school, university or TAFE, the student needs to be able to hear and understand others to learn.
+Whether it’s a primary classroom, a high school, university or TAFE, most students need to be able to hear and understand others to learn.
 A noisy room can make this hard.

-Noise in a classroom predominantly comes from other students talking, but also relates to the acoustic design of the space.
-Soft furnishings will quieten a room, while hard surfaces will accentuate any noise that is made.
+Noise in the classroom predominantly comes from other students talking, but also relates to the acoustic design of the space.
+Soft furnishings will quieten a room, while hard surfaces will accentuate noise.

-Poor acoustics in a classroom can cause many problems with how a student learns, and enjoys their lessons.
+Poor acoustics in a classroom can cause many problems with how a student learns and enjoys their studies.
 Poor acoustics can make it hard for a student to understand speech, read and spell, pay attention and concentrate, succeed in lessons, and can also affect how a student behaves.

-Excess noise in a learning environment causes stress, discomfort, headaches and illness, while also making it more difficult for the student to achieve and succeed.
+Students are not the only ones impacted by poor acoustics.
 Teachers also struggle in a noisy classroom.
 Studies show teachers use their voices for about 60% of their workday.
-Talking in a loud classroom, and raising their voice to be heard over other noises can strain a teacher’s voice which can cause voice problems.
+Talking in a loud classroom and raising their voice to be heard over other noises can strain a teacher’s voice which can lead to illness, stress and fatigue.

 To improve acoustics to a level that is excellent for a teaching and learning environment, retrofit Avenue Interior Systems absorptive products into your educational spaces.